 Control Group Description Message Type Default: Set Default to Private : When set, a new message defaults as a Private message.
 Usually, most messages are sent as Private Messages to ensure that only the recipient sees the message.
 Set Default to Bulletin : When set, a new message defaults as a Bulletin.
-NOTE: If an NTS message is created, the default is overridden and the message is set as an NTS message.
-Default: Set as Private Create and Send NTS messages as Private messages Several users prefer the NTS message format for passing messages with the intent for their messages to stay "local".
+Set Default to NTS : When set, a new message defaults to NTS.
+Note: The NTS Message Maker form will not open when a new message is created.
+See Section 14 , NTS Message Maker for details.
+Default : Set as Private Create and Send NTS messages as Private messages Several users prefer the NTS message format for passing messages with the intent for their messages to stay "local".
 In these cases, the standard NTS address that Outpost generates is not required.
 This option overrides the NTS addressing controls and allows the message to be created and sent as a Private Message.
 When checking this option, on sending a message, the SP (Send Private) command is used instead of the ST (Send Traffic) command.
 The user needs to fill in the